WE INVENT IT FOR YOU

 The maturation parameter is depicted as 5%-100% range that was found by our researchers to reflect the dynamics from initial colostrum (5%) to what we call “fully mature milk” (100% and beyond).

 Milk maturation % is computed by measuring the electrical resistance of individual milk samples, and computing a % by placing it on the range determined by in-house generated dataset, from thousands of milk samples throughout the first 6 months of breastfeeding.

-The milk maturation index is colored to reflect a day-specific-status compared to in-house generated day-match reference values, achieved for predominant breastfeeding as scanned by MyMilk systems at various days postpartum.
+The milk maturation index is colored to reflect a day-specific-status compared to MyMilk reference dataset.

 See how the Mylee bio-feedback helps Navigate breastfeeding, informatively